Yleisradio/docker-robotframework/README.md

 ## Publishing image
 Dockerhub eventually builds and publishes a new image after every commit to master branch.
-This is implemented using githooks.
+This is implemented by using githooks.

 ## Contributing